+Rappie pie, or rapure in French, is a well loved traditional Acadian dish.
+It’s a delicious mix of potatoes and chicken, and it’s unique to the region.
 It’s not a pie in the conventional sense, as there is no pastry crust.
 But it is a popular local dish, and in many households, a tradition for special occasions like birthdays or Christmas.

-· 3 onions, chopped
+- 2 onions, chopped

-· 40 cups water
+- 40 cups water

 You will also need a large bowl, a very large pot, and a 40x60cm baking pan.

 - Cut up the onions and add them to the 40 cups of water

 - Add the salted onions, some pepper and salt if needed to the water

 - Bring the water to a boil until the chickens are cooked (about an hour)

 - Once the chickens are cooked, let them cool and then debone them.
 Cut up the chicken meat into bite-sized pieces.